Manufacturer catalog

 Korea Aerospace Industries is South Korea's leading aerospace company.
 KAI's own English materials describe it as a total-solution provider across fixed-wing aircraft, rotary-wing aircraft, UAVs, aerostructures, space, and after-market work, with a headquarters in Sacheon.

-For this archive, KAI matters because it is the manufacturer behind the catalog's FA-50PH entry and related aircraft families.
+For this catalog, KAI matters because it is the manufacturer behind the catalog's FA-50PH entry and related aircraft families.
 The builder profile gives readers the industrial context while the weapon records carry the conflict-specific sourcing.

 combat aircraftadvanced jet trainershelicoptersUAVsaerostructuresspace systems